NVIDIA/aistore/cli/resources/bucket.md

 `ais evict BUCKET_NAME`

-Evicts a cloud bucket.
+Evict a cloud bucket.
 It also resets the properties of the bucket (if changed).

 ### Rename

 `ais rename bucket BUCKET_NAME NEW_NAME`

-Renames an ais bucket.
+Rename an ais bucket.

 ### Copy

 `ais cp bucket BUCKET_NAME NEW_NAME`

-Copies an existing ais bucket to a new ais bucket.
+Copy an existing ais bucket to a new ais bucket.

 ### Summary

 `ais show bucket [BUCKET_NAME]`

-Shows aggregated information about objects in the bucket `BUCKET_NAME`.
+Show aggregated information about objects in the bucket `BUCKET_NAME`.
 If `BUCKET_NAME` is omitted, shows information about all buckets.

 | Flag | Type | Description | Default |